3 min reading

 So, whether you run a business or work for one, make sure that young people in Buckinghamshire have the opportunity to carry out work experience alongside you.

-Remember to fill out this form to express your interest in offering work experience if you run your own business.
+Remember to fill out this form to express your interest in offering work experience, either at the business you run or work for.

 Share article